GeorgeHigham/Global-Trade-Analysis/README.md

 <img src="Images/title page.png" alt="alt text" width="500" height="300">

-The zip csv data file needs to be opened and the file 'data_processing.py' needs to be run to have the 'trade.db' necessary for analysis.
+The zip data file needs to be opened and the file 'data_processing.py' needs to be run to have the 'trade.db' necessary for analysis.

 # References